Tickets

-Unlike other attractions in Rome, the Vatican does not impose a maximum number of visitors at any one time, so the many miles of museum corridors can become extremely packed – sometimes to a scary degree.
+Unlike other attractions in Rome, the Vatican does not impose a maximum number of visitors at any one time, so the many miles of museum corridors can sometimes become extremely packed – sometimes to a scary degree.

 Vatican museums key info